What You'll Learn:

 A ratio in this range suggests progression beyond simple fatty liver.
 According to research from the NIH, the AST/ALT ratio correlates with the presence of cirrhosis, with ratios approaching 1 or higher often indicating more advanced liver changes.

-Ratio Above 2
+Ratio Above 2 (Highly Elevated)

 Why the Ratio Matters More Than Individual Values